Improving Preterm Infant Outcomes With Family Integrated Care and Mobile Technology

 This exploratory two-group, multi-site comparison study will compare usual FCC with mFI-Care on growth and clinical outcomes of preterm infants < 33 weeks gestational age, as well as the stress, competence and self-efficacy of their parents.
 The feasibility and acceptability of using mobile technology to gather data about parent involvement in the care of preterm infants receiving FCC or mFICare as well as of the mFI-Care intervention will be evaluated (Aim 1).
 The effect sizes for infant growth (primary outcome) and for secondary infant and parent outcomes at NICU discharge and three months after discharge will be estimated (Aim 2).
 This study will provide important new information on innovative approaches to increasing parent involvement in NICU infant caregiving, including the use of a novel mobile application.
 The findings will be used to develop a future US cluster-randomized trial of mFI-Care with the aim of improving outcomes for preterm infants and their parents.

-Premature Birth of Newborn Intensive Care Units, Neonatal Parents Mobile application Premature Birth
+Premature Birth of Newborn Intensive Care Units, Neonatal Parents Mobile application Premature Birth Family Integrated Care

 You can join if…

 - Infant ≤ 33 weeks and their parent or guardian

 - Infant has a life-threatening congenital anomaly, is unlikely to survive or is receiving palliative care

 - Parent < 18 years of age

 - Parent does not have access to hand-held computer (smartphone or tablet)